-level specifies the level of the codec, e.g. for H.264 and H.265 the value is equal to level_idc as defined in [3] and level-id as defined in [29], respectively, and when the codec is EVS, the value of this field being 1, 2, 3 and 4 specifies NB, WB, SWB and FB, respectively.
+level, which is optional, specifies the level of the codec, converted and expressed in hexadecimal format, e.g. for H.264 and H.265 the value is equal to level_idc as defined in [28] and level-id as defined in [29].

-profile, which is optional, specifies the profile of the codec, e.g. for H.264 and H.265 the value is equal to profile_idc as defined in [30] and profile-id as defined in [29], respectively.
+profile, which is optional, specifies the profile of the codec, e.g. for H.264 and H.265 the value is equal to profile_idc as defined in [28] and profile-id as defined in [29], both expressed in hexadecimal fomat, respectively.
+If the profile is included then the level is also included.
+However, it is allowed to have the level to be present without the profile being present.